Payment software integration

-With over twenty years’ experience of developing, implementing and supporting retail payment systems for physical retail, MWC Partners are ideally positioned to help PSPs bridge this technology and knowledge gap between their payment software and POS solutions and build payment integrations.
+With over twenty years’ experience of developing, implementing and supporting retail payment systems for physical retail, MWC Partners are ideally positioned to help PSPs bridge this technology and knowledge gap between their payment software and POS solutions.

-Our knowledge of the retail and payment industries and of their different technologies, along with our understanding of the challenges posed by traditional ‘bricks and mortar’ retailers, mean that we understand how to approach each POS integration: knowing what the pitfalls are, what to avoid, and how to ensure a successful implementation.
+Our knowledge of the retail and payment industries and of their different technologies, along with our understanding of the challenges posed by traditional ‘bricks and mortar’ retailers, mean that we understand how to approach each POS-PSP integration: knowing what the pitfalls are, how to avoid them, and how to ensure a successful implementation.

 Trends reshaping the retail payments industry